-Master’s programs at Sotheby’s Institute of Art cover four principal subject areas: Art Business, Contemporary Art, Fine and Decorative Art and Design, and Modern and Contemporary Asian Art.
+Master’s programs at Sotheby’s Institute of Art cover five principal subject areas: Art Business, Arts Management, Contemporary Art, Fine and Decorative Art and Design, and Modern and Contemporary Asian Art.
 Within these subject areas students can take a wide range of tracks and concentrations, enabling them to create their own career pathway.
 Visit our campus pages to see the full curricula of each program.

 MA Art Business

 London, New York, or Los Angeles

 Our pioneering Art Business program was introduced in 1998 to provide a vocational bridge for traditional art history students into the wider commercial art world.
 Art Business is now a developed academic discipline in which Sotheby’s Institute plays the leading role.
 Balancing academic rigor with real-world applications in a dynamic learning environment and privileged access to art market institutions, these programs equip students with the skills and knowledge in art markets and business management, connoisseurship and collecting.